njl/progcom/README.md

 Configuring the Applications
 ------------------------
-As currently configured, the application connects to a local postgresql database.
-With username, password, and database name 'test'.
+As currently configured, the application connects to a local postgresql database, with username, password, and database name 'test'.
 The unit tests will create the tables for you, or I presume you can do something like `psql test < tables.sql`.

 The application picks up configuration from environment variables.
 I like to use the envdir tool, but you can set them however you like.
-A complete set of configuration values, reasonable for testing are available in `dev-config/`, with the exception of `MANDRILL_API_KEY`.
+A complete set of configuration values, reasonable for testing, are available in `dev-config/`.
+The exception is `MANDRILL_API_KEY`.
 You'll have to get your own one of those.